hexbytedev/hexwall/README.md

 Pi-hole operates at the DNS layer.
 It can block a domain, but it has no visibility into connections that bypass DNS entirely — processes that dial a hard-coded IP address directly.
 Malware and compromised packages commonly use this technique to phone home without triggering any DNS-based block.

-pihole-guard works from the inverse assumption: **if an IP was never resolved through Pi-hole, the connection is suspicious by default.** Every 30 seconds it reads Pi-hole's own query history, resolves those domains forward, and builds a local allow-set of trusted IPs.
-Anything that falls outside that set is checked against an external fraud API.
+pihole-guard works from the inverse assumption: **if an IP is not trusted, the connection is suspicious by default.** Trust is granted when the IP matches the built-in CIDR allowlist, was refreshed from Pi-hole query history within the last hour, or was already observed as an established connection within the last 60 seconds.
+On startup it immediately refreshes trusted IPs from Pi-hole, then refreshes them every 30 seconds while scanning connections every 10 seconds.
+Anything that falls outside that trust set is checked against an external fraud API.
 Confirmed threats are either logged (watch mode) or killed (enforce mode).

 ---